-Our future success depends in part on our ability to be an efficient producer in a highly competitive industry, including our plan to eliminate approximately \$125 million of costs during 2023 and 2024 as part of our Global Operating Effectiveness Program, including \$100 million of supply costs and \$25 million of costs across the remainder of the organization.
-Any failure by us to achieve our planned cost savings and efficiencies under our CCI program, an ongoing initiative to improve productivity and reduce costs throughout the organization, or other similar programs, could have an adverse effect on our business, results of operations and financial position.
+Our future success depends in part on our ability to be an efficient producer in a highly competitive industry, including our plan to eliminate costs under our CCI and Global Operating Effectiveness (GOE) programs.
+Any failure by us to achieve our planned cost savings and efficiencies under our CCI program, an ongoing initiative to improve productivity and reduce costs throughout the organization, or other similar programs, including our GOE program, could have an adverse effect on our business, results of operations and financial position.